chaitanyawaikar/User-Service/README.md

 /setup :- For setting up all the data

-/users :- Fetch all the users
+/users :- Fetch all the users.
+Whenever a new user is created in the system, it makes a POST call to the notification service which send a welcome user email to the imaginary mail server.

 /users/:userId  :- Fetch user by id